-Progress Alberta is an independent non-profit that does political and community organizing, training and research.
-We launched in January 2016 with the goal of building a genuine, people-powered progressive movement in Alberta.
+Progress Alberta is an independent non-profit that does political and community organizing, training and research as well as the independent media project the Progress Report.

 We believe that no matter who's in government, if you don't have a large, organized group of people calling for positive change you won't get it.
 We also believe that politics is too important to leave to political parties and that a strong, engaged group citizenry is key to a strong democracy.

 Here's what we stand for: